trzy/FasterRCNN/README.md

 **NOTE:** The data loader is simple but slow.
 If you have the CPU memory to spare (80-100 GB), `--cache-images` retains all images in memory after they are first read from disk, improving performance.

 The TensorFlow version has additional options.
 Namely, a choice of optimizer (SGD or Adam), two RoI pooling implementations, and the option for the detector stage to output logits rather than probabilities.
-TensorFlow lacks an exact RoI pooling operation so by default we use an approximation involving `tf.image.crop_and_resize`.
+TensorFlow lacks an exact RoI pooling operation so by default, an approximation involving `tf.image.crop_and_resize` is used.
 A custom RoI pooling layer was implemented as a learning exercise but is too slow for practical use.
 When loading saved weights, make sure to set options consistently.

 For a complete list of options use `--help`.